netxms/netxms-doc/admin/agent-management.rst

 Subagents
 =========
-Subagents are used to extend agent functionality.
-NetXMS subagent are libraries that are loaded by agent.
+Subagents are used to extend agent functionality. |product_name| subagent are libraries that are loaded by agent.
 By default all subagents are included in agent build.
 Subagent may be not included in build only if on time of the build there were no required libraries for subagent build.
 To enable subagent is require just to add line in main agent configuration file(example: "Subagent=dbquery.nsm").
 More about configuration and usage of subagents will be described in monitoring chapters.

-There is list of available manually loaded NetXMS subagents:
+There is list of available manually loaded |product_name| subagents:

   * DB2
   * FileMGR